Co-occurring Conditions Last Updated June 15, 2026 20 min read

 Environmental adjustment first

-Standard mental health frameworks treat environmental adjustment as accommodation — something you do alongside treatment, not instead of it.
+Standard mental-health frameworks treat environmental adjustment as accommodation — something you do alongside treatment, not instead of it.
 For autistic anxiety with significant sensory and uncertainty drivers, environmental change is often the most direct intervention.
-Reducing sensory demands through tools like noise-cancelling headphones, structuring environments to increase predictability, communicating access needs so environments are adjusted to fit you rather than you fitting them — these address the actual sources of anxiety rather than your responses to them.
-This is a different therapeutic orientation, and it’s one that autistic people often find more effective than years of internal work on responses to environments that remain genuinely difficult.
+Reducing sensory demand with tools like noise-cancelling headphones, structuring your environment to increase predictability, and communicating your access needs so environments are adjusted to fit you rather than you fitting them — these address the actual sources of anxiety rather than your responses to them.
+This is a different therapeutic orientation, and it’s one that many autistic people find more effective than years of internal work on responses to environments that remain genuinely difficult.

 Peer community

-Research on autistic mental health consistently identifies autistic community and peer connection as protective factors.
-This isn’t incidental: being around people who share your neurology means less masking, less performance, less explaining — and therefore less of the anxiety load that those things generate.
-Autistic peer spaces (online or in-person) are a genuine mental health resource, not just a social preference.
+Research on autistic mental health consistently identifies autistic community and peer connection as a protective factor.
+This isn’t incidental: being around people who share your neurology means less masking, less performance, less explaining — and therefore less of the anxiety load those things generate.
+Autistic peer spaces, online or in person, are a genuine mental-health resource, not just a social preference.

 — Autistic adult, HeyASD community